-A creative feedback may not be taken well by any design professional offering web development service in Dubai.
+A creative feedback may not be taken well by companies offering web development services.
 If you are a web designer, then here are five things to do to handle such feedback.

 This is an old adage that is applicable to the design world too.
 For instance, a design may be spoilt if the images are not loading properly.
 Stats across the globe reveal that 39% of the users drop if the website does not load properly or quickly.
 Whenever such feedback comes, it is expected that the designer and his senior, if required, should resolve the problem.
 Avoid inclusion of other designers as their suggestions and inputs are only going to lengthen the design process.

 You may have developed a great design, and the client might have liked it first.
 But, if he has asked for a change then there is a possibility that the positioning of the design was not right.
 Before you design, it is expected of you to understand the brand positioning and communication .
 Only then you will be able to get a great design that will best suit the business and its objectives.
 Wrongly positioned websites add no value to the business and do require change.